griffon-legacy/gradle-griffon-plugin/README.md

     gradle -Penv=prod griffon-run-app

-*Warning* Version 1.0 of the plugin does not allow you to execute multiple tasks in one command line.
+*Warning* The plugin does not allow you to execute multiple tasks in one command line.
 So `gradle clean test` will fail even if `clean` and `test` individually succeed.

 Troubleshooting
 ===============